Background blur

 Episode Summary

-• The Tibetan Book of the Dead is not about death in the conventional sense but about the experiences between death and rebirth in a state called the Bardo.
+• The Tibetan Book of the Dead is a guide to the 'Bardo,' the intermediate state between death and rebirth, not a literal account of death.

 📝In-Depth Guide